Vambrace: Cold Soul

 Vambrace: Cold Soul is a 2019 roguelike dungeon crawler role-playing video game developed by South Korean studio Devespresso Games.
-It was released for the Nintendo Switch, PlayStation 4, Xbox One, and multiple PC platforms including Windows.
+It was released for Linux, macOS, Windows, Nintendo Switch, PlayStation 4, and Xbox One.
 Set in a dark fantasy world, the game follows Evelia Lyric as she leads a series of expeditions to explore the haunted lost city of Icenaire, which is covered under a deep layer of ice, in order to solve the mystery behind the magical vambrace she wields.
 From Dalearch, the last safe region within Icenaire, players may craft items, compose parties of adventurers for an expedition that traverses the city's haunted ruins and prepare Lyric for an eventual confrontation against a powerful adversary known as the Shade King.

 Vambrace: Cold Soul bears many similarities to the 2016 video game Darkest Dungeon, particularly with its mix of real-time movement and turn-based combat, the player's management of a group of procedurally-generated characters who accompany Lyric, as well as gameplay mechanics which represent the toll it takes on party members with further exploration and combat.
 The game's art style is developed by Devespresso CEO Minho Kim and is similar in visual aesthetic to The Coma, a previous project by his team.

 Vambrace drew mixed reviews from video game publications following its release.
 Reviewers generally praised the game's artwork and engaging setting, while criticism focused on its design decisions and unbalanced difficulty.

 Gameplay

 In Vambrace: Cold Soul, players assume the role of Evelia Lyric, who is determined to explore the frozen city of Icenaire in search of answers to a mystery in her life.
 Dalearch, a section of the city which is safe from the city's undead hordes, is the game's starting area.
 It serves as a hub area for players to manage their roster of heroes as well as inventory of items.
 Players may travel around Dalearch's districts and converse with its various residents in a similar manner as a visual novel.
 The game's story spans across seven different chapters, and within each chapter is a self-contained expedition within a region of Icenaire.

 The core gameplay loop of Vambrace involves expeditions of a band of procedurally generated heroes and adventurers launched from Dalearch into other regions of the city.
 Each region consists of sectors that could be navigated with a map, and each room in a sector has a single procedurally generated encounter: it may end up being a combat encounter with enemies, a treasure room, or a camp where the player's party can rest.
 Each sector contain eight to ten rooms, though a path to the exit is generally only five rooms.
 Players must complete five sectors to reach the boss encounter of any region.
-Players can take more straight-forward routes through these sub-zones, or in the alternative, wander in the hopes of encountering more loot and treasure.
+Players can take more straightforward routes through these sub-zones, or in the alternative, wander in the hopes of encountering more loot and treasure.